 - State And Federal Laws – Regulations regarding boundary fencing responsibilities and liabilities, as well as the type of fencing and posts that can be used vary widely by region and state.
 You might find it shocking to believe that in some states you can be charged with trespassing on your own property!

-- Cost – How securely you can legally fence your perimeter and other portions of your survival retreat or other facility will depend on how much money you have at your disposal.
+- Cost – How securely you can legally fence your perimeter and other portions of your survival retreat or other facilities will depend on how much money you have at your disposal.
 Perhaps you will have to work on the project one section at a time, or on a lesser scale that becomes more fortified over time, Making use of natural elements at your bugin or bugout location, and creating your own fence posts will help keep costs down tremendously.

 Like most folks, you likely spent a lot of time thinking about #1 and #3 on the list, but really did not ponder long about #2.
-Farmers and homesteaders have been rolling up their sleeves and digging post holes and stringing wire for generations without getting arrested for building illegal fence, right?
+Farmers and homesteaders have been rolling up their sleeves and digging post holes and stringing wire for generations without getting arrested for building illegal fences, right?

-Well, yes an no. The omnipotent power of big government did not forget about the need to build and maintain fences when spending time passing laws that encroach upon our lives during the past three or four decades.
+Well, yes and no. The omnipotent power of big government did not forget about the need to build and maintain fences when spending time passing laws that encroach upon our lives during the past three or four decades.